 700 E. Stonewall St.

 Send an Email

-Q. Why is the state’s collection of vehicle property taxes changing?In 2005, the North Carolina General Assembly ratified House Bill 1779 to create a combined motor vehicle registration renewal and property tax collection system.
+Q. Why has the state’s collection of vehicle property taxes changed?In 2005, the North Carolina General Assembly ratified House Bill 1779 to create a combined motor vehicle registration renewal and property tax collection system.
 The legislation places the responsibility for motor vehicle property tax collection for the state’s 100 counties with the Division of Motor Vehicles (DMV).
 The new combined registration fee and tax collection has become North Carolina’s new “Tag & Tax System.”

 Q. When is my vehicle tax due?
 Your vehicle tax will be due at the same time you renew your vehicle registration.
 North Carolina law requires that your vehicle property tax be paid in order to renew the vehicle registration.
 The due date will be printed on the new combined notice that you receive in the mail.
-We have provided a chart that links your tag expiration and renewal month to your inclusion in the new system: Tag and Tax Renewal Calendar.

 Q. Can I renew my vehicle registration without paying my property tax?No. You cannot renew your vehicle’s registration, whether it is leased or owned, unless the total taxes and registration fees on the vehicle are paid at the same time.

 Q. What if I lease my vehicle?
 Do I need to pay my property taxes to the leasing company?
 No. Vehicle property taxes on leased motor vehicles must be paid in full at the time of renewal.
 A copy of the combined tag and tax notice is not sent to the leasing company.

 Q. Who do I call if I have questions about the value of my vehicle?Please let us answer any questions you may have regarding your vehicle's value:

 311 - inside Mecklenburg County, or704-336-7600 - from outside the County.